-Hear the echoes of history at the Fort Davidson State Historic Site, in Pilot Knob, where Confederate troops conducted a two day siege upon the earthen fort in September 1864.
+Hear the echoes of history at the Battle of Pilot Knob State Historic Site, in Pilot Knob, where Confederate troops conducted a two day siege upon the earthen fort in September 1864.
 After a fierce battle, Union forces prevailed.
 Exhibits, a research library and an informative video share the story of this battle and its significance in the Civil War.

 In Republic, Wilson’s Creek National Battlefield is as an incredibly important historic site – the second major battle of the Civil War was fought there.
 Take a self-guided driving tour through the battlefield, stopping at key locations such as the Ray House, which served as a temporary field hospital.
 Learn about the battle’s significance by visiting the museum in the visitor center.
 Next door, the Hulston Library contains approximately 6,500 volumes concentrating on the Civil War period and the Civil War in the Trans-Mississippi Theater.
 Note: The library's volumes are non-circulating.